DevCycleHQ/devcycle-docs/docs/sdk/client-side-sdks/android.md

 ### Variable updates

-A callback can be registered to be notified when the value changes on a variable.
+A callback can be registered to be notified whenever "identify" is called, triggered a new config update.

 #### *Kotlin example:*